 In the years that followed, we expanded from that earlier mission to address community needs in the areas of mental health services, services for children and adolescents, parenting education, family violence intervention, support groups and assistance for those with special needs.

 We moved into this building in 2001 and now have offices in two other locations, plus the Resale Shop.

 And now, looking forward to our next half-century…

-Our professional staff includes Licensed Clinical Social Workers, Licensed Marriage & Family Therapists, and Licensed Professional Counselors.
+Our professional staff includes Licensed Clinical Social Workers, Licensed Marriage & Family Therapists, Licensed Professional Counselors, and Licensed Psychologists.
 We also work with consulting Psychiatrists as necessary.
 All of our professional staff continue their own education and training as appropriate to their licensure.